gpaux/Mediana/AnalysisModel.md

 ---
 {% include JB/setup %}

-## About
+## Summary

-Analysis models define statistical methods that are applied to the study data in a clinical trial.
+Analysis models define statistical methods (e.g., significance tests or descriptive statistics) that are applied to the study data in a clinical trial.

 ## Initialization

-An Analysis Model can be initialized using the following command
+An analysis model can be initialized using the following command:

 {% highlight R %}
 # AnalysisModel initialization
 analysis.model = AnalysisModel()
 {% endhighlight %}

-Initialization with this command is higlhy recommended as it will simplify the add of related objects, such as `MultAdj`, `MultAdjProc`, `MultAdjStrategy`, `Test`, `Statistic` objects.
+It is highly recommended to use this command to initialize an analysis model as it will simplify the process of specifying components of the data model, including the `MultAdj`, `MultAdjProc`, `MultAdjStrategy`, `Test`, `Statistic` objects.

-## Specific objects
+## Components of an analysis model

-Once an `AnalysisModel` object has been initialized, specific objects can be added by using the '+' operator to add objects to it.
+After an `AnalysisModel` object has been initialized, components of the analysis model can be specified by adding objects to the model using the '+' operator as shown below.

-### Test
+### `Test` object

 #### Description

-Specify a statistical test that will be applied to the data.
-A `Test` object is defined by four arguments:
+This object specifies a significance test that will be applied to one or more samples defined in a data model.
+A `Test` object is defined by the following four arguments:

-- `id`, which defines the ID of the test.
+- `id` defines the test's unique ID (label).

-- `method`, which defines the statistical test method.
+- `method` defines the significance test.

-- `samples`, which defines the samples (pre-defined in the data model) to be used within the statistical test method.
+- `samples` defines the IDs of the samples (defined in the data model) that the significance test is applied to.

-- `par`, which defines the parameter(s) of the statistical test method.
+- `par` defines the parameter(s) of the statistical test.

-Several methods are already implemented in the Mediana package (listed below, along with the required parameters to define in the par parameter):
+Several commonly used significance tests are already implemented in the Mediana package.
+In addition, the user can easily define custom significance tests.
+The built-in tests are listed below along with the required parameters that need to be included in the `par` argument:

-- `TTest`: perform a **two-sample t-test** between the two samples defined in the samples argument.
+- `TTest`: perform the **two-sample t-test** between the two samples defined in the `samples` argument.

-- `TTestNI`: perform a **non-inferiority two-sample t-test** between the two samples defined in the samples argument.
-Required parameter: `delta`.
+- `TTestNI`: perform the **non-inferiority two-sample t-test** between the two samples defined in the `samples` argument.
+Required parameter: `delta` (positive non-inferiority margin).

-- `WilcoxTest`: perform a **Wilcoxon-Mann-Whitney test** between the two samples defined in the samples argument.
+- `WilcoxTest`: perform the **Wilcoxon-Mann-Whitney test** between the two samples defined in the `samples` argument.

-- `PropTest`: perform a **two-sample test for proportions** between the two samples defined in the samples argument.
-Optional parameter: `yates` (Yates' continuity correction `TRUE` or `FALSE`).
+- `PropTest`: perform the **two-sample test for proportions** between the two samples defined in the `samples` argument.
+Optional parameter: `yates` (Yates' continuity correction flag that is set to `TRUE` or `FALSE`).

-- `FisherTest`: perform a **Fisher exact test** between the two samples defined in the samples argument.
+- `FisherTest`: perform the **Fisher exact test** between the two samples defined in the `samples` argument.

-- `GLMPoissonTest`: perform a **Poisson regression test** between the two samples defined in the samples argument.
+- `GLMPoissonTest`: perform the **Poisson regression test** between the two samples defined in the `samples` argument.

-- `GLMNegBinomTest`: perform a **Negative-binomial regression test** between the two samples defined in the samples argument.
+- `GLMNegBinomTest`: perform the **Negative-binomial regression test** between the two `samples` defined in the `samples` argument.

-- `LogrankTest`: perform a **Log-rank test** between the two samples defined in the samples argument.
+- `LogrankTest`: perform the **Log-rank test** between the two samples defined in the `samples` argument.

-It is to be noted that the statistical tests implemented are **one-sided** and thus the sample order is important.
+It needs to be noted that the significance tests listed above are implemented as **one-sided** tests and thus the sample order in the `samples` argument is important.
 In particular, the Mediana package assumes that a numerically larger value of the endpoint is expected in Sample 2 compared to Sample 1.
 Suppose, for example, that a higher treatment response indicates a beneficial effect (e.g., higher improvement rate).
 In this case Sample 1 should include control patients whereas
 Sample 2 should include patients allocated to the experimental treatment arm.
 The sample order needs to be reversed if a beneficial treatment effect is associated with a lower value of the endpoint (e.g., lower blood pressure).

 Several `Test` objects can be added to an `AnalysisModel`object.

-For more information about the `Test` object, see the R documentation [Test](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf).
+For more information about the `Test` object, see the package's documentation [Test](https://cran.r-project.org/web/packages/Mediana/Mediana.pdf) on the CRAN web site.

 #### Example

-Example of `Test` objects:
+Examples of `Test` objects:

-- **Two-sample t-test**
+Carry out the two-sample t-test:

 {% highlight R %}
-# Placebo and Treatment samples have been previously defined in the data model
+# Placebo and Treatment samples were defined in the data model
 Test(id = "Placebo vs treatment",
      samples = samples("Placebo", "Treatment"),
      method = "TTest")
 {% endhighlight %}

-- **Two-sample t-test with pooled samples**
+Carry out the two-sample t-test with pooled samples:

 {% highlight R %}
-# Placebo M-, Placebo M+, Treatment M- and Treatment M+ samples have been previously defined in the data model
+# Placebo M-, Placebo M+, Treatment M- and Treatment M+ samples were defined in the data model
 Test(id = "OP test",
      samples = samples(c("Placebo M-", "Placebo M+"),
                        c("Treatment M-", "Treatment M+")),
      method = "TTest") +
 {% endhighlight %}

-### Statistic
+### `Statistic` object

 #### Description

-Specify a statistical calculations that will be applied to the data.
+This object specifies a descriptive statistic that will be computed based on one or more samples defined in a data model.
 A `Statistic` object is defined by four arguments:

-- `id`, which defines the ID of the statistic.
+- `id` defines the descriptive statistic's unique ID (label).

-- `method`, which defines the type of statistics/method for computing the statistic.
+- `method` defines the type of statistic/method for computing the statistic.

-- `samples`, which defines the samples (pre-defined in the data model) to be used within the statistic method.
+- `samples` defines the samples (pre-defined in the data model) to be used for computing the statistic.

-- `par`, which defines the parameter(s) of the statistic method.
+- `par` defines the parameter(s) of the statistic.

-Several methods are already implemented in the Mediana package (listed below, along with the required parameters to define in the par parameter):
+Several methods for computing descriptive statistics are already implemented in the Mediana package and the user can also define custom functions for computing descriptive statistics.
+These methods are shown below along with the required parameters that need to be defined in the `par` argument:

-- `MedianStat`: generate the **median** of the sample defined in the samples argument.
+- `MedianStat`: compute the **median** of the sample defined in the `samples` argument.

-- `MeanStat`: generate the **mean** of the sample defined in the samples argument.
+- `MeanStat`: compute the **mean** of the sample defined in the `samples` argument.

-- `SdStat`: generate the **standard deviation** of the sample defined in the samples argument.
+- `SdStat`: compute the **standard deviation** of the sample defined in the `samples` argument.

-- `MinStat`: generate the **minimum** of the sample defined in the samples argument.
+- `MinStat`: compute the **minimum** value in the sample defined in the `samples` argument.

-- `MaxStat`: generate the **maximum** of the sample defined in the samples argument.
+- `MaxStat`: compute the **maximum** value in the sample defined in the `samples` argument.

-- `DiffMeanStat`: generate the **difference of means** between the two samples defined in the samples argument.
+- `DiffMeanStat`: compute the **difference of means** between the two samples defined in the `samples` argument.
 Two samples must be defined.

-- `EffectSizeContStat`: generate the **effect size** for a continuous endpoint.
+- `EffectSizeContStat`: compute the **effect size** for a continuous endpoint.
 Two samples must be defined.

-- `RatioEffectSizeContStat`: generate the **ratio of two effect sizes** for a continuous endpoint.
+- `RatioEffectSizeContStat`: compute the **ratio of two effect sizes** for a continuous endpoint.
 Four samples must be defined.

-- `DiffPropStat`: generate the **difference of the proportions** between the two samples defined in the samples argument.
+- `DiffPropStat`: compute the **difference of the proportions** between the two samples defined in the `samples` argument.
 Two samples must be defined.

-- `EffectSizePropStat`: generate the **effect size** for a binary endpoint.
+- `EffectSizePropStat`: compute the **effect size** for a binary endpoint.
 Two samples must be defined.

-- `RatioEffectSizePropStat`: generate the **ratio of two effect sizes** for a binary endpoint.
+- `RatioEffectSizePropStat`: compute the **ratio of two effect sizes** for a binary endpoint.
 Four samples must be defined.

-- `HazardRatioStat`: generate the **hazard ratio** of the two samples defined in the samples argument.
+- `HazardRatioStat`: compute the **hazard ratio** of the two samples defined in the samples argument.
 Two samples must be defined.

-- `EffectSizeEventStat`: generate the **effect size** for a survival endpoint (log of the HR).
+- `EffectSizeEventStat`: compute the **effect size** for a survival endpoint (log of the HR).
 Two samples must be defined.
 Two samples must be defined.

-- `RatioEffectSizeEventStat`: generate the **ratio of two effect sizes** for a survival endpoint.
+- `RatioEffectSizeEventStat`: compute the **ratio of two effect sizes** for a survival endpoint.
 Four samples must be defined.

-- `EventCountStat`: generate the **number of events** observed in the sample(s) defined in the samples argument.
+- `EventCountStat`: compute the **number of events** observed in the sample(s) defined in the `samples` argument.

-- `PatientCountStat`: generate the **number of patients** observed in the sample(s) defined in the samples argument
+- `PatientCountStat`: compute the **number of patients** observed in the sample(s) defined in the `samples` argument

 Several `Statistic` objects can be added to an `AnalysisModel` object.